frode-sandnes/table-magnify-exp-2026/README.md

 https://frode-sandnes.github.io/table-magnify-exp-2026/

 You can create bookmarks to the following bookmarklets and apply the techniques on any website.
-- [Annotate](): The highlighted cell is annotated with the corresponding column and row header.
+- [Annotate](bookmarklet-annotate): The highlighted cell is annotated with the corresponding column and row header.
-- [Crumbs](): The visited cells are higlighted, as well as the corresponding row and column, leaving a breadcrumbs trail along the patth of the viewed table.
+- [Crumbs](bookmarklet-crumbs): The visited cells are highlighted, as well as the corresponding row and column, leaving a breadcrumbs trail along the path of the viewed table.
-- [Snippet](): A popup shows recently visited cells for quick refernce (discussed by not included in the experiment as the concept need more work).
+- [Snippet](bookmarklet-snippet): A popup shows recently visited cells for quick reference (discussed by not included in the experiment as the concept need more work).

-You may experiment with combinibng the bookmarklets to get the benefits of each.
+You may experiment by combining the bookmarklets to get the benefits of each.

-It is assumed that the tables take the following format: First row and column contains header information.
-Each row contain a separate item and the columns contain corresponding attributes of each item.
+It is assumed that the tables take the following format: First row and column contain header information.
+Each row contains a separate item and the columns contain corresponding attributes of each item.

 Note that these are simply prototype demonstrations.
-THey use fixed colours for simplicity which may render too low contrast with particular web site designs.
+They use fixed colors for simplicity which may render too low contrast with particular web site designs.

+The code has only been tested with Chrome.

-## Breif overview of the code comonents
+## Brief overview of the code components
 The embellishments:
 - [annotateTooltip.js](annotateTooltip.js)
 - [breadcrumbs.js](breadcrumbs.js)